Can You Substitute Margarine For Butter In Baking Recipes?

 Fat Content

 The two are roughly similar in fat content, so they are both equally fattening.
-Margarine is slightly less calorific, with around 60% fat content.
+Margarine is slightly less caloric, with around 60% fat content.
 But there is also butter on the market with a reduced fat content (some brands sell it with 50% fat).

 However, Butter contains high levels of saturated fats, whereas margarine contains not only saturated fats but also unsaturated and trans fats.